 4. Lack of roles

-Scrum requires specific roles within a team while Kanban differentiates between specialists and generalists.
+Scrum requires specific roles within a team while Kanban differentiates between project management specialists and generalists.
 Scrumban, however, removes all the roles completely and gives equal roles to every member.

 In Scrumban, the team members are free to prioritize tasks from the board as well.
 This reduces the pressure on the team members and allows them to work on their terms which can boost their performance.